 Choosing where to set up shop can be tricky, however it’s a major factor contributing to both your short and long-term success.

 The most important thing here is the research to make sure your intended customer based matches the demographics of the area.
-For example, it may not be viable to be opening a fine dining establishment in an area where people simply aren’t interested in that option.
+For example, it may not be viable to be opening a fine dining establishment or a full service catering in an area where people simply aren’t interested in that option.

 If possible, always physically make the trip and check out the location before securing or signing anything.
 In conjunction with getting the design and overall ‘feel’ right, ask your local council to provide you with projected growth figures, future development plans etc., this way you can crunch the numbers yourself to see what you may be in for down the track.